Maheshwari Sutrani

 Till some time back, very few people took interest in understanding and learning languages like Sanskrit.
 However, nowadays there is renewed interest in learning Sanskrit all around the world.

-This interest stems from various topics like Yoga, Ayurveda, Ancient Science, Spiritual texts and Literature among other things.
+This interest stems from various topics like Yoga, Ayurveda, Ancient Science, Spiritual Texts and Literature among other things.
 People have translated many Sanskrit texts into their own languages, which has helped tremendously.
 However, There are many who want to understand and learn from the source, which brings them to learn Sanskrit.

-Maheshwari Sutrani is the first chapter in this series.
+The Maheshwari Sutrani is the first chapter in this series.
 This chapter explains the origins of the Sanskrit Alphabet i.e. the foundation of Sanskrit Grammar as we understand it today.

 Learning this chapter will help you: